opensumware/catalina-error-valve/README.md

-catalina-error-valve
+Catalina-Error-Valve
 ====================

-This is an implementation of a catalina Valve that can be configuered to render global error.
+This is a configurable implementation of a catalina Valve that can be used to render global error pages.
-This valve can be used to override the default catalina default error page.
-You can configure it to generate error pages regardless of the context that created the error, therefore creating a global error page.
+This valve can be used to override the default catalina error page valve using the `errorReportValveClass` attribute of the `<Host/>` element in `server.xml`.
+As with the default error report valve class, this valve (ErrorReportingValve) will generate error pages whenever there is a container-wide error generated by a request.
+This valve, however, let you use a customized HTML page to be displayed for the error.

-Unlike other valves that use the <Valve/> tag, this one is configured in the host definition as  <Host errorReportValve="..."/>.
-Therefore, it cannot be configured like other valves.
-Configuration values for this valved are read from catalina.properties.
-All properties for this valved start with prefix "error.page.".
-A third value is added to determine which error page to show depending on the error that was generated.

-Example:
+###Configuration
+To use this valve, do the followings:
+ * Pull code down and build (use Maven).
+ * Put the generated catalina-error-valve jar file in Tomcat's lib directory.
+ * Edit `server.xml` and add set attribute `errorReportValveClass` for the desired <Host/>.
+   * `<Host ... errorReportValveClass="com.vvivien.oss.ErrorReportingValve">`
+ * Add properties in `catalina.properties` to point to HTML pages.
+ * All properties for the valve start with prefix `"error.page."`.

-    error.page.*=./error/errorAll.html    # the default that will be shown when no other pages are configured error.page.404=./error/error404.html  # shown for a 404
+   * `error.page.*` - default page to display when no specific pages are configured
+   * `error.page.XXX` - Use XXX to specify an HTTP response code (i.e error.page.404).

+####Example:

+    error.page.*=./error/errorAll.html    # the default error page
+    error.page.404=./error/error404.html  # error page for a 404
-    error.page.500=./error/error.500.html # shown for a 500
+    error.page.500=./error/error.500.html # error page for a 500

-Each `error.page.` entry points to the path of an HTML page that will be displayed upon an error.
+Each `error.page.` entry points to the path of an HTML page that will be displayed upon error.
 The location of the page can be relative (to catalina's working directory) or absolute.
-If none of the error pages are not found or configured properly, the class will default to an internal simple page (you don't want that).
+If none of the error pages are not found or configured properly, the class will default to an internal simple page (you don't want that one).

 ### Reference:
 See attribute `"errorReportValveClass"` in page